arichnad/packagemonkey/README.md

 Set the Debian version.

 <b>--mainscript [filename]</b><br>
 If the project uses a scripted language, such as Python or Perl, then this specifies the initial script to be run.
+This should be just the filename and not include the full path.

 <b>--cstandard [standard]</b><br>
 The standard to be used by the gcc or g++ compiler.
 Examples are c99 and gnu99.